Mortgage Rate Forecast Canada 2024 – 2025

 The decisions Canadians make on their mortgage in 2024 largely depend on the mortgage rate forecast.
 It’s a decision that will affect homeowners for several years to come and could lead to thousands of dollars in mortgage interest savings.

-- The market consensus on the mortgage interest rate forecast in Canada is for the Central Bank to cut rates by 0.25% from 4.25% to 4% at their October 2024 meeting.
+2. The market consensus on the mortgage interest rate forecast in Canada is for the Central Bank to cut rates by 0.50% December 2024 meeting.

 Historical context: Mortgage rates in Canada are forecasted to gravitate towards historical lows for the long term of 5 – 10 years.